BAMC Soldier earns citizenship

 |0

-This work, BAMC Soldier earns citizenship [Image 2 of 2], by Daniel J. Calderón, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC Soldier earns citizenship, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT